Benedikt Carpzov Jr.

 Benedikt Carpzov the Younger (27 May 1595, Wittenberg - 30 August 1666, Leipzig) was a German criminal lawyer and a witchcraft theoretician who wrote extensively on witch processes.
-His 1635 work Practica Rerum Criminalium dealt with the trial of those accused of witchcraft, supporting the use of torture to extract confessions from the accused; as many as 20,000 people may have been killed as a consequence of his efforts.
+His 1635 work Practica Rerum Criminalium dealt with the trial of those accused of witchcraft, supporting the use of torture to extract confessions from the accused.
 Carpzov is considered the founder of the German jurisprudence.
 He is also known under pen-name Ludovicus de Montesperato.

 Life

 Benedikt Carpzov the Younger was a descendant of the famous Carpzov family, the son of Benedikt Carpzov the Elder, a renowned lawyer of his time from the Carpzov family.
 He grew up in Colditz, where he was trained by his father and private tutors.
 He began his studies of philosophy and jurisprudence at the University of Wittenberg together with his brother Konrad Carpzov in 1610.
 He eventually focused on law, and continued his studies in 1615 at the University of Leipzig and 1616 at the University of Jena.
 Upon his return to Wittenberg in 1618, he participated in a dispute under guidance of Wolfgang Hirschbach on December 3 to obtain a licentiate degree, and then received his doctorate in law on February 16, 1619.

 In April he left Wittenberg for an educational trip to Italy.
 There he arrived in Rome via Venice, where he learned Italian, then traveled on to Naples, France, England and the Netherlands.
 At the latter place he received a letter from his father, who told him that the Elector Johann Georg I of Saxony promised him a position at the Saxon Schöppenstuhl (judicial panel) in Leipzig.
-On April 25, 1620 he was sworn in as an extraordinary assessor and in 1623 as full assessor.
+On April 25, 1620, he was sworn in as an extraordinary assessor and in 1623 as full assessor.
 In 1632 he rose to seniority of the institution, worked from 1636 at the Court of Appeals in Leipzig and on 25 June 1639 became Councilor at the Appeal Court.

 In August 1644, the Elector appointed him as court and justice councilor in Dresden.
 But he did not take office because Sigismund Finckelthaus had died.
 Therefore, on 25 March 1645 he returned with his family to Leipzig and took over a professorship at the Law School of the Leipzig Academy.
 On February 24, 1648, he took the ordinariate at the Law School and was appointed head of the judicial panel (Schöppenstuhl).
 Having settled in Leipzig, he was unable to evade a vocation as a Privy Councilor to Dresden in 1653.
 When he was released in 1661 for reasons of age, he went back to Leipzig and resumed his judicial office at the judicial panel.

 He was buried in the Paulinerkirche.
 His epitaph could be saved before the demolition of the church in 1968 and was restored in 2011.